omgnetwork/elixir-omg/docs/api_specs/errors.md

 transaction.create:insufficient_funds | Account balance is too low to satisfy the payment. transaction.create:too_many_outputs | Total number of payments + change + fees exceed maximum allowed outputs in transaction.
 We need to reserve one output per payment and one output per change for each currency used in the transaction. transaction.create:empty_transaction | Requested payment resulted in empty transaction that transfers no funds.

+Refer to `...web/controllers/fallback.ex` family of files for a comprehensive list of error codes and descriptions.